NatCATModeling/R4H2O/manuscript/3_case_study_1.md

 c) Factor
 D) Character

 ?
 How many E Coli results breached the regulations?
+The limit for E Coli is 0 org/100ml.

 a) 1
 b) 0